PowerBI.tips

 This tutorial is a real simple mapping exercise.
 I was talking with a colleague today about Power BI and I was challenged to map something using latitude and longitude.
 I had played with mapping before but not using latitude or longitude.

 I’d have to say if you want to impress someone with your PowerBI skills adding a map is a good way to do so.
-Typically this a functionality that you can’t add into excel, well at least not with out some serious effort.
+Typically this is functionality that you can’t add into excel, well at least not without some serious effort.

 • Excel file with a table in it with our location information that can be downloaded here: Locations Data Set